One-Health-Research-Consulting/open-rvfcast/README.md

 but users can add their own S3-compatible storage credentials to the `.env` file to enable cloud storage and collaboration with team members.

-Environment variables to add to the .env file:
+**S3-compatible cloud storage credentials** to add to the .env file:

     AWS_DEFAULT_REGION=auto
     AWS_REGION=auto